-We’re a network for artists and cultural producers (curators etc) interested or working in the field of arts and health.
+The Arts & Health Hub is a not-for-profit organisation that supports artists and cultural producers (curators etc) interested in or working in the field of arts and health.

 How do we do that?

-The Hub is run by London based artist Daniel Regan and was born out of a need to connect with likeminded artists without competition.
-Over the past five years the network has grown to support artists and cultural producers.
-The network exists to help artists to crystallise creative visions, troubleshoot sector problems, and provide practical and emotional support.
-We work together, for each other.
+The Hub was founded by artist Daniel Regan and was born out of a need to connect with likeminded artists.
+Since 2015 we have directly supported artists and cultural producers to crystallise creative visions, troubleshoot sector problems, commission new works and provide practical and emotional support.

 Feel free to get in touch with us at firstname.lastname@example.org.